 Assessment of visual acuity, proper fit, and comfort with your contacts.

 Generous manufacturer’s rebates only available through the doctor’s office to help towards purchase of your contact lens supply.

-For those patients selecting services a la carte, rather than Direct Concierge Care we will still provide Free 60 days of follow-up visits, and any additional contact lens trials to make sure you have the best vision and comfort possible with your contact lenses.
+For those patients selecting services no hassle pricing, rather than Direct Concierge Care we will still provide Discounted 60 days of follow-up visits, and any additional contact lens trials to make sure you have the best vision and comfort possible with your contact lenses.

 Diabetic Eye Exams and Systemic Health

 All diabetics should have a yearly dilated eye exam.
 What do you think is the leading cause of blindness in the United States?
 No, not glaucoma, no, not cataracts, no, not macular degeneration.
 It is diabetes; and an eye exam can be the first clue to detecting diabetes and other hidden health concerns.
 Finding issues early can give patients a better chance at preventing damage through early treatment and management.
 In fact, the eye provides not only a window to the soul but a true window into your health.
 The eye can showcase a myriad of diseases and health conditions, such as hypertension, cancer, stroke, thyroid dysfunction, sleep apnea and arthritis, just to name a few.